Q: Is nursery care provided?

 Q: Will I have to say anything, sign anything, or be singled out when I come to church for the first time?

 A: No, you won't have to do any of those things.
-Although we do pass a pew pad, it's up to you as to whether or not you want to submit your contact information.
-At the middle of the service we also have a tradition of shaking hands with those around us, and the pastor likes to greet people before and after church, but the goal is not to single you out and put you in the spotlight, but to make you feel welcome.
-When you come to worship here at First Presbyterian for the first time, you will be free to sing with us to the glory of God, even if you sing off key; you'll have the chance to worship and pray and learn about God without the need of any special skills and you'll probably meet some wonderful folks who will be happy to see you...all in all, not a bad day.
+Although we do ask for contact information, it's up to you as to whether or not you want to share that.
+During the service we also have a tradition of greeting others as we “pass the peace” in a non-threatening way.
+The pastor or another congregational leader will be at one of the main doors to greet people after each service.
+All this is to help everyone feel welcome.
+When you come to worship and you will have the opportunity to focus on God, pray and learn about God without the need of any special skills.
+You'll meet some wonderful folks who will be happy to see you...all in all, not a bad day.